 Nancy Kleer is one of the founding partners of OKT.
-In her practice of Aboriginal rights and environmental law, she represents First Nations and Aboriginal clients responding to a variety of resource developments, such as mineral exploration, mining, and hydroelectric development, in negotiations and litigation.
-Nancy also advises on federal and provincial environmental protection and assessment law, appearing before various environmental tribunals.
-She provides legal advice and does legal drafting on issues addressed in negotiations for comprehensive land claims, Aboriginal self-government, and impacts and benefits agreements with resource and industrial developers and First Nations.
+In her practice of Treaty and Aboriginal rights and environmental law, she represents First Nations and Aboriginal clients responding to or becoming involved in a variety of resource developments, such as mineral exploration, mining, and hydroelectric development, in negotiations, in advising on the duty to consult and accommodate and in providing litigation support.
+Nancy also advises First Nations on federal and provincial environmental protection and assessment law, including assisting in the EA process, making submissions to various environmental tribunals and advising on species at risk issues.
+She provides legal advice and does legal drafting on issues addressed in negotiations for comprehensive land claims, Aboriginal self-government, and in negotiations and implementation of impacts and benefits agreements between proponents and First Nations.

-Nancy has assisted in settling long-standing grievances between First Nations and Ontario Power Generation and Hydro One Networks.
-She has also worked on the completion of a number of trusts for First Nations.
-She has done extensive legal work to establish new Indian reserves under the Additions to Reserve Policy, and provides advice on Band Council governance issues and reserve land management.
+Nancy has assisted in settling long-standing grievances between First Nations and Ontario Power Generation.
+She has advised on establishment and implementation of First Nation trusts.
+She advises on establishment of and additions to Indian reserves under the Additions to Reserve Policy, and provides advice on Band Council governance issues, reserve land management and funding for and devolution of federal programs and services for First Nations.

-Nancy was named the Best Lawyers® 2016 Toronto Aboriginal Law "Lawyer of the Year” and has been listed with Best Lawyers in the area of Aboriginal Law since 2006 (Copyright 2013 by Woodward/White, Inc., of Aiken, SC).
-She is listed as “most frequently recommended” by Lexpert Directory.
+Nancy is listed as “most frequently recommended” by Lexpert Directory.
 Nancy is a member of the Ontario and Newfoundland and Labrador bars.

 - "The Honour of the Crown means honouring the Treaties", with Gillian Paul, OKT Blog, May 10, 2016